mendix/docs/content/refguide/progressive-web-app.md

 ## 7 Deciding Between a PWA or Native Mobile App

 Mendix offers options to build both native mobile apps and PWAs.
-Depending on your project's requirements or constraints, one or the other can be a better fit.
-It is also possible to have both native mobile and PWA profiles in a single project, which can run next to each other and overlap significantly.
+Depending on your app's requirements or constraints, one or the other can be a better fit.
+It is also possible to have both native mobile and PWA profiles in a single app, which can run next to each other and overlap significantly.

 {{% alert type="info" %}}
 Important limitation: Apple does not support push notifications for PWAs on iOS.
 Currently it is not possible to create a fully offline-first PWA for iOS.
 Support for that is planned later in 2021.